florishafkenscheid/belt/README.md

 # Run a benchmark on the my-saves directory, with an explicit path to the factorio binary
 belt --factorio-path /path/to/factorio benchmark ./my-saves
 ```

+## Contributing
+Any help is welcome.
+Whether you have never written a line of code, or simply don't know Rust.
+This is what the CI/CD pipeline is for!
+Bug reports and feature requests can be submitting through GitHub Issues.

+If you want to contribute, please open an issue to discuss the proposed changes before submitting a pull request.

+### Standards
+On every push a linter and formatter checks the code, so just write the code however you want and fix any errors that occur.
+> [!NOTE]
+> To do this locally, run `cargo fmt` and `cargo clippy -- -D warnings`

+I follow the [Conventional Commits specification](https://www.conventionalcommits.org/) as a standard for my commit messages, I can only encourage you do the same.